Why social media and not traditional advertising?

 It’s better to have 100 engaged users than 1,000 followers that never interact with you.
 This rule applies to your content too.
 Sometimes businesses think by posting several times a week -or even daily- that they will have more exposure, but here is when algorithms play their role.
 We are very sorry to tell you this, but it doesn’t matter how many times you post in a week or in a day, if your content is not good enough, you’ll probably only be seen by 5% of your whole audience.

 Conclusion?
 Valuable content is the king on social media.
-Saying that we’ll move forward with what really brought you here, how beneficial social media is for small to medium-sized businesses?
+Saying that, we’ll move forward with what really brought you here, how beneficial is social media for small to medium-sized businesses?

 The answer is simple, it’s cheaper.
 You can do great stuff with a small budget, and a small team; all you need is creativity and cleverness.
 In sum, there are many important factors to consider with the benefits social media impacts on small to medium-sized businesses.

-More exposure, less cost: You will get more exposure and awareness advertising on social media than in traditional media.
+More exposure, less cost: You will get more exposure, and awareness advertising on social media than in traditional media.

 Measurable results: How do you know how many times people saw a billboard about you?
 Or how many really saw your commercial on TV?
 In social media, you have measurable results and they are even segmented to give you a whole vision of your audience.